OrenYacouel/Systems-Programming/Assignment 1/README.md

 # SPL_StudioSystem
-SPL course project, studio management system in C++ using Rule of 5, OOP, and raw pointer/memory management
+SPL course project - Built an OOP studio management system in C++ using Rule of 5, and raw pointer/memory management